Purpose trust: The beneficiary principle

 A trust is, at its root, an obligation; accordingly, "every [non-charitable] trust must have a definite object.
 There must be someone in whose favour the court can decree performance."
 With a charitable trust, this power of enforcement is usually vested in the Attorney General.
-However, such conceptual objections seem less strong since the decision of the House of Lords in McPhail v Doulton [1971] AC 424 where Lord Wilberforce rode roughshod over objections to widening the class of valid discretionary trusts on the basis that there would be difficulty ascertaining beneficiaries for the court to enforce the trust in favour of.
+Such conceptual objections were weakened by the decision of the House of Lords in McPhail v Doulton [1971] AC 424, where Lord Wilberforce expanded the class of valid discretionary trusts, including trusts where the beneficiaries could not be listed, but beneficiary status could be easily determined.

 Where the objects of a trust are a purpose rather than an individual or individuals, there is much greater risk that a trust would not be enforceable due to lack of certainty.
 Cases such as Morice v Bishop of Durham (1804) 9 Ves Jr 399 and Re Astor [1952] Ch 534 re-affirm the court's disinclination to enforce trusts that are not specific and detailed.
 It is noteworthy that the common law exceptions to the general prohibition on purposes trusts tend to relate to specific and detailed matters, such as maintenance of a specific tomb, or caring for a particular animal.